-In other circumstances it may be necessary to indicate a procedure or service was distinct or independent from other non-E/M services that were performed on the same day.
-In this instance, providers may append modifier -59 to that procedure/service.
-Documentation must support a different session, different procedure or surgery, different site or organ system, separate incision/excision, separate lesion, or separate injury not ordinarily encountered or performed on the same day by the same individual.
+In addition to the scenario above in the policy regarding the use of modifier -59, other circumstances may be necessary to indicate a procedure or service was distinct or independent from other non-E/M services that were performed on the same day and providers may append modifier -59.
+Documentation may be requested and must support a different session, different procedure or surgery, different site or organ system, separate incision/excision, separate lesion, or separate injury not ordinarily encountered or performed on the same day by the same individual.
 If another already established modifier is appropriate, it should be used instead of modifier -59.
-For additional information on appropriate modifier usage, refer to CPCP023 Modifier Reference Guideline on the Plan's website.
+For additional information on appropriate modifier usage, refer to Plan documents and/or industry standard coding guidelines.

+Example:

-Example: If a member receives two or three intramuscular or subcutaneous injections, CPT code 96372 would be submitted for each injection performed and modifier -59 would be appended to the second and any subsequent injection codes listed on the claim form.
+If a member receives two or three intramuscular or subcutaneous injections, CPT code 96372 would be submitted for each injection performed and modifier -59 would be appended to the second and any subsequent injection codes listed on the claim form.
 The provider would update the members medical records to support the use of the modifier.